-Imagine our future when we insist on a strong start for all Florida children...At The Children's Movement of Florida, we know what young children need to thrive: safe, stimulating, and nurturing early learning opportunities; good health care—including early identification and intervention for developmental delays and disabilities; and parents who are support in their workplace and society.
-These legislative and societal changes support young children and the adults who care for them, building toward a safer, healthier, more prosperous Florida
+We work to make Florida the best place for young children to live and to thrive.
+Here's what it takes to get there: safe, stimulating, and nurturing early learning opportunities; good health care—including early identification and intervention for developmental delays and disabilities; and parents who are supported in their workplace and in society.
+These legislative and societal changes support young children and the adults who care for them, building toward a safer, healthier, more prosperous Florida.

 The Movement is focused on making Florida’s children, especially in their early years, a top priority in our state.
 We do this by working to promote smart investments and helpful resources for their health, education and care.
 Here are the steps we hope to take this year.